Budapest’s most Popular Thermal Baths

 Rudas Baths

-The centerpiece is an octagonal pool under a 10m (33-ft.) domed roof, with some of the small window holes in the cupola filled with stained glass, while others are open to the sky, allowing diffused light to stream in.
-Along the sides, there are four corner pools of varying degrees of temperature.
+The centerpiece is an octagonal pool under a 10m (33-ft.) domed roof, with some of the small window holes in the dome filled with stained glass, while others are open to the sky, allowing diffused light to stream in.
+Along the sides are four corner pools of varying degrees of temperature.
 During early mornings, the crowd is predominantly composed of older Hungarian men.
 Budapest, I. Döbrentei tér 9.
 Phone: 00 36 1 356-1010.
-Admission 2.200 Ft with refunds available up to 3 hr., swimming pool with locker 1.200 Ft.
-Mon–Fri 6am–8pm; Sat–Sun pool only 6am–2pm.
+Admission is 2.200 Ft with refunds available up to 3 hr., swimming pool with locker 1.200 Ft.
+Mon–Fri 6 am–8 pm; Sat-Sun pool only 6 am–2 pm.
 Bus: No. 7, but not No. 7 Express, stops right in front on the Buda side.

 Széchenyi Baths

 One of the largest spa complexes in Europe, Széchenyi was also the first thermal on the Pest side.
-Located in the City Park, the Széchenyi Baths are the most popular with locals and travelers alike.
-From the outside, you’d never believe its enormity, but once inside it is humungous, with a variety of water temperature pools, including a whirlpool that spins you around.
+Located in the City Park, the Széchenyi Baths are the most popular among locals and travelers.
+From the outside, you’d never believe its enormity, but once inside, it is humungous, with various water temperature pools, including a whirlpool that spins you around.

 Széchenyi Baths